 These aren't good reasons not to do something.
 I want/wanted to get an MFA!

 Look, if you really want/wanted to get an MFA, and you bothered to read the article, then you already know, you're not really my target audience.
 You are mentioned explicitly in the last few paragraphs.
-Take deep breaths and repeat to yourself "the blogoverse does not revolve around me."
+Do what you burn to do.
+That's the best any of us will ever get from art.

 I got a lot of value out of my MFA!

 Awesome!
 I hope it was equal to the value of the time and money you put in because that is the point I've made only about half a billion times.
 If the corner drug store were giving out MFAs for five bucks, I would have no end of good things to say about them.
-If MFAs were free and could be done through correspondence courses on the weekends, I would probably be one of their biggest cheer leaders.
+If MFAs were free and could be done through correspondence courses on the weekends, I would probably be one of their biggest cheerleaders.
 If MFAs were the vital first step in a career as a published author, I would be the first to let you know that it's just part of the cost of doing business.
-For most people, with the kind of writing they really want to do, just sitting down to do some hard work would save them about thirty grand and three years of navigating pedagogy that might be antithetical to their writing.
+For most people, with the kind of writing they really want to do, just sitting down to do some hard work would save them a lot of money and three years of navigating pedagogy that might be antithetical to their writing.

 I wouldn't have written my novel if it weren't for my MFA.